 Members noted that the suggestion for required certification is necessary because it's not enough sufficient for a business to simply own 51% of the entity; they must also control at least 51% of the entity.
 A suggestion for was made for a future presentation at a commission meeting to be focused on certification versus self-certification.
 Members pointed out that financial constraints may drive some diverse businesses to self-certify, as the cost of obtaining certification can be burdensome.
 They also noted that these businesses must obtain several certifications from various organizations, including DGS and the California Public Utilities Commission.
 Members expressed concern that establishing an HCAI supplier clearinghouse could add further financial burden on diverse businesses, increasing back-office costs.
-They called for clear justification for certification.
+They called for clear justification for certification practices and the benefits that diverse businesses would gain from certification.
 Members noted that certification provides legitimacy and security for hospitals when purchasing from diverse businesses.